 Many applicants expect a straightforward process after submitting a UK family visa application, but timelines often fluctuate.
 Progress may slow around biometrics or security checks, and external factors—like gathering updated documents or travel planning—can make the wait feel longer.

 Avoid scheduling fixed travel, job start dates, or school enrolments based solely on estimates.
-Use a flexible window and avoid non-refundable bookings, especially if your UK visa application status remains “under consideration” longer than expected.
+Use a flexible window and avoid non-refundable bookings, especially if your UK visa application status remains “under consideration” or you are getting additional requests for evidence.

 Tracking Your Case Responsibly and Understanding Updates